Rock n’ Roll icon Jerry Lee Lewis dies at 87

 Lewis was inducted into the Rock n’ Roll Hall of Fame in 1986, and his pioneering contribution to the genre has been recognized by the Rockabilly Hall of Fame.
 In 1989, his life was chronicled in the movie “Great Balls of Fire,” starring Dennis Quaid.

-In 2012, he was also married for the seventh time.
-His wife, Judith, said their love, his music, and the opening of the Jerry Lee Lewis Cafe and Honkytonk on Beale Street kept him young.
+In 2012, he was married for the seventh time.
+His wife, Judith, said their love, his music, and the opening of the Jerry Lee Lewis Cafe and Honkytonk on Beale Street in Memphis kept him young.

 “He never left Memphis.
 He loves Memphis,” Judith said in an interview at the time.